 There is a sudden interest in meditation and wellbeing all over the world.
-This is no surprise because the more life becomes hectic there’s more yearning for peace and relaxation.
+This is no surprise because the more life becomes hectic the more yearning for peace and relaxation there is.
+Besides, science has established that even a few minutes of meditation can boost productivity and improve your performance.

-The modern mind is bombarded with information from the electronic as well print media.
+The modern mind is bombarded with information not just from mainstream print and electronic media but social media as well.
 This creates a problem because there is no time to digest it.
 In the past, this was just the reverse.
 There was less information and more time to assimilate it – so, there were silent spaces in people’s minds.
 Today, our lifestyle has changed 180 degrees: much of the information remains undigested.
 It is as if you go on eating and stuffing your body.
 That which is not digested by the body will prove to be poisonous.

 Meditation, need of the hour